 The best way to determine if a retailer isn’t delivering on a promotion is filter your data down to a specific market or region to pinpoint the problem.
 From there, you can reach out to the retailer and figure out a solution.
 Otherwise, you could take a hit even though your promotion tactics are sound.

 Comparing these datasets allows you to determine the effectiveness of your promotions, and they can illustrate where you can make specific changes.

 While it would be fantastic if you could be the only brand selling a specific product line, the fact is that there are plenty of competitors out there.
 Share of category data can help you see where you fit into the broader market and whether there’s room for aggressive expansion.

 When looking at your share of category, it’s essential to know that each one can be broken down into various characteristics.
 For example, if you sell energy drinks, you can look at attributes like can size and see how that influences sales outcomes.
 From there, you can make more informed decisions to determine how you can increase your share of the category.

 If you’re a small CPG brand, it’s easy to get discouraged when you see major brands outpacing you at every turn.
 However, by looking at unique characteristics and the driving forces behind sales growth, you can figure out how to capitalize on them.
-Using our energy drink example, if 16-ounce cans are sold the most, and you currently sell 12-ounce cans, you could increase your can size or add that sized can to your portfolio of products and see if that boosts your sales.
+Using our energy drink example: say 16-ounce cans are sold the most, and you currently sell 12-ounce cans.
+You could increase your can size or add that size to your portfolio of products and see if that boosts sales.

 Loyalty matters a lot in the CPG universe.
 While you’ll likely get a bunch of one-timers, loyal shoppers will help boost your business in two different ways.
 First, the customer will keep buying your product over and over.
 Second, they’ll likely become a brand ambassador and hype your products to people they know, which is free advertising.